 \subsubsection{Making decision in Groups}

 Once the grouping process is completed, the decision-making process is conducted.
-As mentioned before, some groups can be considered in parallel, while others will make decisions in ascending order of group numbers.
-After Algorithm \ref{algo:grouping}, the group with a smaller group number is located in front of the road segment.
-This decision-making order is reasonable since the preceding group has the initiative of passage and might have an impact on the following groups.
-If vehicle interaction exists in two adjacent groups, then the decision-making process of the following group should take the decision result of the preceding group into consideration; Otherwise, parallel decision-making is allowed for groups, where a sub-problem is created and the multi-vehicle MCTS method can be used separately for each group.
-Fig. \ref{fig:solving_steps} displays a traffic flow segmented into six distinct groups, Due to the interdependence of the vehicles in group 2 on the decisions made by group 1, a sequential approach to decision-making is essential.
+Parallel decision-making is permissible if there is no vehicle interaction between two adjacent groups.
+Conversely, the decision-making process of the following group should take the decision result of the preceding group into consideration, where sub-problems are created and the multi-vehicle MCTS method can be used separately for each group.

+This decision-making order is reasonable since after Algorithm \ref{algo:grouping}, the group with a smaller group number is located in front of the road segment, and the preceding group has the initiative of passage and might have an impact on the following groups.

+Fig. \ref{fig:solving_steps} displays a traffic flow segmented into six distinct groups.
+Due to the interdependence of the vehicles in group 2 on the decisions made by group 1, a sequential approach to decision-making is essential.
 Similarly, sequential decision-making is required for vehicles in groups 3, 4, and 5.
-In contrast, vehicles in group 6 make decisions independent of the decisions of any other group, allowing it to engage in parallel decision-making alongside the above groups.
+In contrast, vehicles in group 6 make decisions independent of the decisions of any other group, allowing them to engage in parallel decision-making alongside the above groups.